aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

                            & KMSInvalidStateException             & it to the vendor of your \\
                            & (Cryptographic operations)           & external key store proxy. \\
       \hline
-      Proxy returns an      & XksKeyInvalidConfigurationException & The external key store proxy \\
+      Proxy returns an      & XksKeyInvalidConfigurationException & The external key associated \\
-      InvalidStateException & (CreateKey)                         & rejected the request because \\
+      InvalidStateException & (CreateKey)                         & with this KMS key in an \\
-                            & KMSInvalidStateException            & the external key is not \\
+                            & KMSInvalidStateException            & external key store is not \\
-                            & (Cryptographic operations)          & enabled in the external HSM.\\
+                            & (Cryptographic operations)          & enabled in the external HSM. \\
+                            &                                     & Enable the external key in \\
+                            &                                     & the external HSM and retry \\
+                            &                                     & the request. \\
       \hline
       Proxy returns an      & KMSInvalidStateException            & The external key store proxy \\
 InvalidCiphertextException  & (Decrypt, ReEncrypt)                & rejected the request because \\